puppetlabs/puppetlabs-postgresql/README.md

 ##### `locale`

 Overrides the locale during creation of the database.
-DefaultThe default defined during installation.
+The default defined during installation.

 ##### `owner`